Skip to content

 # Create tag in repos on current branch

-wok tag --create v1.0.0
+wok tag create v1.0.0

 # Create in all repos

-wok tag --create v1.0.0 --all
+wok tag --all create v1.0.0

 # Create tag with custom message

-wok tag --create v1.0.0 --all --message "Release version 1.0.0"
+wok tag --all create v1.0.0 --message "Release version 1.0.0"

 # Short form with message

-wok tag --create v1.0.0 --all -m "Release version 1.0.0"
+wok tag --all create v1.0.0 -m "Release version 1.0.0"

 # Create signed tag

-wok tag --create v1.0.0 --all --sign
+wok tag --all create v1.0.0 --sign

 # Create signed tag with message (short form)

-wok tag --create v1.0.0 --all -s -m "Signed release v1.0.0"
+wok tag --all create v1.0.0 -s -m "Signed release v1.0.0"

 # Create in specific repos

-wok tag --create v2.0.0 api docs
+wok tag create v2.0.0 api docs

 # Create only in subrepos, skip umbrella

-wok tag --create v2.0.0 --all --no-umbrella
+wok tag --all --no-umbrella create v2.0.0

-wok tag v1.0.0 --all --sign --push
+wok tag --all v1.0.0 --sign

-wok tag v1.0.0 --all -s -m "Release version 1.0.0"
+wok tag --all v1.0.0 -s -m "Release version 1.0.0"

 wok tag v2.0.0 api docs